youyifong/tsp/README.md

 - --m List of K-1 values from Mask, Intensity_avg_all, or Intensity_total.
 Methods for finding multistained cells.
 Under mask, overlap between A and B is computed for individual B cells, not all B cells.

 - --c List of K-1 cutoff values for deciding if markers are present.

+- --c2 List of K-1 cutoff values for deciding if markers are present.

 - --p List of K-1 values from True or False.
 Marker is required to be present if True and abscent if False.